ykoh42/ft_server/README.md

 # Welcome to the ft_server! ![score](https://img.shields.io/badge/0/100-5cb85c?style=for-the-badge)
 > ft_server is the project, which studies system administration.

-This project is intended to introduce you to the basics of system and network administration.
-It will allow you to install a complete web server, using a deployment technology named Docker.
+This project is intended to learn the basics of system and network administration.
+It will allow to install a complete web server, using a deployment technology named "Docker".

 ## Getting started
 1. Build container.